mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 ### NATURAL EVOLUTION

 The natural evolution of the Orca is still largely unknown.
 The earliest fossil found on Terra is from the Pliocene Epoch, roughly 5.3 million to 2.6 million years ago, this ancestor was four meters long and had 14 teeth, which is similar to the number of teeth possessed by dolphins.
-This implies the ancestors of the present- day Orca diverged from other cetaceans during the Miocene Epoch (23 million to 5.3 million years ago), corresponding with most other dolphin evolution, which took place near the beginning of the epoch.
+This implies the ancestors of the present-day Orca diverged from other cetaceans during the Miocene Epoch (23 million to 5.3 million years ago), corresponding with most other dolphin evolution, which took place near the beginning of the epoch.

 **GENASSIST**
 GenAssist, a Solomani corporation responsible for the uplifting of many [[Terra|Terran]] species, was responsible for the modern Orca, a program designed to produce companions suitable to assist the Solomani in the colonization of alien worlds.
 An offshoot of the same project that eventually resulted in the sophont Dolphin, the Orca project was begun on Terra but cancelled only eight years later.
 Officially, the cancellation of the project was due to the cost of the program and size of the animal, which would cause problems when transporting them off planet.
 Rumors persist however, that fear of such a large creature capable of independent thought and action was the real reason for the cancellation.